merenlab/merenlab.org/_posts/anvio/2016-06-22-anvio-tutorial-v2.md

 |(...)|(...)|(...)|(...)|(...)|(...)|(...)|

-Despite the general tendency in bioinformatics, almost each anvi'o program has a help menu that explains available parameters in detail.
-Don't forget to check them for everything you run.
+Almost every anvi'o program comes with a help menu that explains available parameters in detail.
+Don't forget to check them once in a while.
 If something is not clearly explained, please let us know so we can fix that:

 {% highlight bash %}
 $ anvi-gen-contigs-database --help